 A new number plate with a different age identifier comes out every six months, on the 1st of March and September every year.

-What should I do with my old UK number plates system?
+What should I do with my old number plate?

 If you don’t want to keep your old number plates after buying a new car, you can either give up your rights to it by contacting the DVLA or sell them through auction houses.